 Looking for New Year's Eve traditions for you and your sweetie to make your own?
-If you want to ring in the New Year with romance, look no further.
-We've rounded up 15 fun, festive, downright romantic New Year's Eve ideas that are sure to make sparks fly.
-From kissing at midnight to breaking plates, getting away for a night to a special date, you'll find plenty of ideas to help make your New Year magical!
+Cue the fireworks: We've rounded up 15 fun, festive, downright romantic New Year's Eve ideas that are sure to make sparks fly.
+From kissing at the stroke of midnight to breaking plates, booking a special getaway to recreating your first date, you'll find plenty of ideas to help make your New Year magical!

 1. Kiss at Midnight

-Yes, it's an old-standby, but we're constantly surprised by how many couples don't kiss at the stroke of midnight.
+Yes, it's an old standby, but we're constantly taken aback by the number of couples that don't kiss at the stroke of midnight.
 We say, drop everything and pucker up!
-And, the more superstitious among us swear that starting the new year locking lips means more love in the twelve months to come.
-Whether you believe that or not, grab your guy and land a smooch.
+The more superstitious among us swear that starting the new year locking lips means more love in the twelve months to come.
+Whether you believe that or not, grab your partner and land a smooch.

 2. Dance to Auld Lang Syne

-It's old fashioned, and the traditional New Year's song that's played at the stroke of midnight around the world, and we think you should dance to it with your husband-to-be (after the kiss, of course).
-We know couples who dance in the New Year sounds like a romantic New Year's Eve plan to us!
+It's old-fashioned, but it's the traditional New Year's song that's played at the stroke of midnight around the world, and we think you should dance to it with your love (after the kiss, of course).
+Dancing in the New Year sounds like a romantic New Year's Eve plan to us!

 3. Test Out a New Cuisine

-Calling all adventurous eaters: New Year's Eve is the perfect time to test out a new cuisine — in your own kitchen.
-"Pick something that you've never cooked before — whether it's an Indian curry, a soufflé, or a leg of lamb — and have fun by creating your own, personal program," suggests relationship expert April Masini.
-The key here is to not just eat a lovely meal, she says, but to learn to prepare something new, together.
-"Get creative and think about meals you've always wanted to have, but haven't," she says, "or have always wanted to learn to cook, but haven't."
+Calling all adventurous eaters!
+New Year's Eve is the perfect time to test out a new cuisine in your own kitchen.
+"Pick something that you've never cooked before—whether it's an Indian curry, a soufflé, or a leg of lamb—and have fun by creating your own, personal program," suggests relationship expert April Masini.
+The key here isn't just to enjoy a lovely meal, she says, but to learn to prepare something new, together.
+"Get creative and think about meals you've always wanted to have, but haven't," she says "or have always wanted to learn to cook, but haven't."
 And if your experiment goes well, you'll have a new go-to dish to turn to all year long.

 4. Make a Time Capsule

 You've heard of time capsules: Collections of meaningful items from a period of your life packed into a tin or box and buried in the ground to be unearthed at a later date.
-On New Year's Eve, make a time capsule with your partner that commemorates all the special times you've share throughout the year.
-It can become a tradition — each year you can look back at the previous year's capsule, and then make another.
+On New Year's Eve, make a time capsule with your partner that commemorates all the special times you've shared throughout the year.
+It can become a tradition—each year, you can look back at the previous year's capsule, and then make another.
 Why not start this year?

 "This is a great activity because it really stimulates your memory and your thoughts about the relationship over the past year," says Masini.
 "You'll have the opportunity to cherish the most special memories, and preserve them in some way in a time capsule that you bury."